 GENIEHelper, with the additional flexibility to allow GENIE commands to be executed

 - have a LArSoft module able to read a HEPEVT event and run GENIE's FSI on it:

 - collect the results in the same way as the standard

 Note that solution 3 does not answer Jeremy Hewes's use case since GENIE is also used to define the initial state based on nucleus characteristics.

 1 That module is fairly unsupported and required some adaption (performed by MicroBooNE) to work for Jeremy's use case.

-#1 Updated by Robert Hatcher almost 5 years ago
+#1 Updated by Robert Hatcher about 5 years ago

 Note: My (R. Hatcher) near term plan -- to satisfy immediate DUNE Near Det Task Force needs -- involves writing a module to read standard GENIE gntp.*.ghep.root files which would in this case cut out the whole "squishing" into a text file (and thus losing some auxiliary information not represented in a HEPEVT format).